robweber/xbmclibraryautoupdate/README.txt

-The XBMC Library Updater will update your music and/or video libraries according to times specified by you.
+The Library Updater will update your music and/or video libraries according to times specified by you.

 Thanks to pkscuot for several small tweaks to this addon!